dcdpr/did-btcr2/chapters/CRUD-Operations.md

 This algorithm deterministically generates an ::Initial DID Document:: from a 33-byte compressed representation of a secp256k1 public key encoded into the identifier as the ::Genesis Bytes::.
-The DID document generated must be a conformant DID document according to the DID core v1.1 specification.
+The DID document generated MUST be a conformant DID document according to the [DID core v1.1](https://www.w3.org/TR/did-1.1/) specification.

-The DID document must contain only the following properties:
+The DID document MUST contain only the following properties:

 * A \@context array containing the DID core v1.1 context url ("[https://www.w3.org/ns/did/v1.1](https://www.w3.org/ns/did/v1.1)" )
   and the did:btcr2 context ("[https://btcr2.dev/context/v1](https://btc1.dev/context/v1)").
 * A verificationMethod array containing a single verificationMethod.
-This verificationMethod must have an id value of "#initialKey" be of the type Multikey with the publicKeyMultibase value a multikey encoding of the secp256k1 public key bytes.
+This verificationMethod MUST have an id value of "#initialKey" MUST be of the type "Multikey".
+The the publicKeyMultibase value MUST be a multikey encoding of the secp256k1 public key bytes.
 * An array containing the verificationMethod id "#initialKey" for each of the verification relationships. assertionMethod, authentication, capabilityInvocation, capabilityDelegation
-* A service array containing three BTCR2 Beacon services.
-The serviceEndpoint for each of these services must be a BIP21 URI encoding of a bitcoin address controlled by the public key.
+* A service array containing three ::BTCR2 Beacon:: services.
+The serviceEndpoint for each of these services Must be a [BIP21 URI](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) encoding of a bitcoin address controlled by the public key.
 The three different address formats are p2pkh, p2wpkh, p2tr.
-The id value of the service must be "#initialP2PKH",
+The id value of the service MUST be "#initialP2PKH",
   #initialP2WPKH” and "#initialP2TR" respectively.
 Finally, each of these
-  services must have a type set to the string "SingletonBeacon"
+  services MUST have a type set to the string "SingletonBeacon"

 ##### Hide {.unnumbered .unlisted}